The ABCs of Crypto

 Types of Stablecoins

-Not all stablecoins are created equal.
-They fundamentally differ in how they collateralize their assets to maintain the peg.
+Stablecoins fundamentally differ in how they collateralize their assets to maintain the peg.
+The four main models each carry distinct risk and capital-efficiency trade-offs.

 Fiat-Backed